Doppler ultrasound exam of an arm or leg

-This test uses ultrasound to examine the blood flow in the major arteries and veins in the arms and legs.
+This test uses ultrasound to look at the blood flow in the large arteries and veins in the arms and legs.

 The test is done in the ultrasound or radiology department or in a peripheral vascular lab.

-A water-soluble gel is placed on a handheld device called a transducer, which directs the high-frequency sound waves to the artery or veins being tested.
+- A water-soluble gel is placed on a handheld device called a transducer.
+This device directs high-frequency sound waves to the artery or veins being tested.

-You will need to remove clothing from the arm or leg being examined.
+You will need to remove clothes from the arm or leg being examined.

-A normal result means the blood vessels show no signs of narrowing or closure, and the arteries have normal blood flow.
+A normal result means the blood vessels show no signs of narrowing, clots, or closure, and the arteries have normal blood flow.

 Abnormal results may be due to:

-Blockage in an artery by a blood clot, piece of fat, or an air bubble
+- Blockage in an artery by a blood clot

 - Spastic arterial disease (arterial contractions brought on by cold or emotion)

-Cigarette smoking may alter the results of this test, because nicotine can cause the arteries in the extremities to constrict.
+Cigarette smoking may alter the results of this test.
+Nicotine can cause the arteries in the extremities to constrict.